Paarthurnax: Description

 The nasal bones stretch the dorsal-most surface of the snout from roughly the position of the maxillary bulge until their contact with the anterior process of the frontal, being both excluded from participating in the naris as well as ending well before the orbital margin.
 The paired bones begin as a narrow wedge inserted in-between the posterior processes of the premaxilla and grow gradually wider until being themselves bifurcated by the frontal.
 Towards the back of the skull the nasals come into contact with the lacrimal and the prefrontal bones, which form much of the anterior and lateral edges of the orbits.
-Through this, the prefrontal largely excludes the frontal from the orbital margin sans for a miniscule contribution on the skull table.
+Through this, the prefrontal largely excludes the frontal from the orbital margin sans for a minuscule contribution on the skull table.
 The orbital margin is further characterized by an elevated rim that stretches over most of the prefrontal, continues onto the lacrimal and ends in a subtriangular lacrimal fossa.
 Though not preserved, Paarthurnax likely also possessed a palpebral, as evidenced by the fact that the prefrontal shows the articular surface for the bony eyebrow.